Quantum Mpemba effect in quasiperiodic systems: Abstract

 \section{Abstract}

 We study a one-dimensional quasiperiodic tight-binding model with simultaneous off-diagonal (hopping) and diagonal (onsite) modulations.
 Using the inverse participation ratio and the wave-packet centroid, we construct localization–delocalization phase diagrams for both equilibrium and nonequilibrium steady states.
 We analyze the robustness of initial-state properties under dissipation and characterize dissipation-induced localization–delocalization transitions (and their reversals) in detail.
 Trace-distance dynamics provide evidence for a quantum Mpemba effect: states prepared farther from the steady state can relax faster than states initialized closer to it.
 We propose a starting-line hypothesis that explains the presence or absence of this effect across parameter regimes.
-In addition, we examine thermodynamic functionality and find that the localized phase favors the realization of quantum heaters.
-These results advance the understanding of steady-state phase transitions and relaxation dynamics in dissipatively driven quasiperiodic systems, and broaden the thermodynamic landscape of quasiperiodic platforms.
+These results advance the understanding of steady-state phase transitions and relaxation dynamics in dissipatively driven quasiperiodic systems.